-If your loved one was killed in a Michigan fatal motorcycle accident due to another person’s negligence, you might benefit from reaching out to a compassionate lawyer for help.
+If your loved one died in a Michigan fatal motorcycle accident due to another person’s negligence, you need the help of an experienced motorcycle accident lawyer.
 Losing a loved one is never easy, especially when their death is sudden or unexpected.

 Unfortunately, along with the emotional toll of a loss, you might be facing financial strain and be unsure of how to proceed.
-By filing a claim against a negligent motorist—as well as a no-fault claim for survivor benefits—you might be able to alleviate your pecuniary stress and focus on spending time with your family.
-A well-versed attorney could help to explain your rights and shoulder the burdens of a claim during this difficult time, so that you could perhaps receive some form of closure.
+By filing a claim against a negligent motorist—as well as a no-fault claim for survivor benefits—you reduce your financial stress and focus on spending time with your family.

 - 2009: 105